DevelopedByAnurag/insta-analyse/README.md

 # Insta-Analyse

-An automated script that craws instagram tags page and then analyses that page
+An automated script that crawls instagram according to tags and then analyses all post containing that tag.

 ## Future Aspects

-Here are some of the aspects that i going to Add to this
+Here is a list of just few aspects that I will Add to this:

 * Also add crawling of twitter and facebook this will provide Us a larger dataset to analyse
 * NLTK :- this will provide advance Analysis